CustomTypeOne/LoopPatches/README.md

 # Custom Type One: LoopPatches

 LoopPatches offer several adjustments to Loop.
-Each is disabled by default the first time you build after adding the patches, but your selected values are maintained for subsequent builds.
+Each is disabled by default the first time you build after adding the patches, but your selected values are maintained for subsequent builds for a given phone.
 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

+Note: for prior users of LoopPatches - the order of options has been modified and new features are available.
+In rough order, features near the bottom of the list are not recommended or are new and require more care.
+The order of patches displayed under Settings does not affect the values saved from previous builds.
+Those values are remembered (by name) for a given phone.

 The configuration for each patch is found under the iOS Loop settings (after patch installation) in this order with these names:

-1. Partial Bolus Application Factor
-    * Adjust the percentage of recommended insulin that Loop delivers for each Automatic Bolus when that Dosing Strategy is selected
-    * **NOT RECOMMENDED, added for convenience of people returning from FreeAPS**
+1. Add Now Marker, Main Charts
+    * Display Feature
+    * A vertical line is presented on each of the 4 main charts on the main Loop screen
+    * This can be enabled or disabled (default)
 1. Automatic Strategy Switching
     * Switch Dosing Strategy from Temp Basal to Automatic Bolus at a glucose level you choose
     * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for these setting**